Graytown

 Nagambie, approximately 15 kilometres to the south, is the main service centre for the district, providing shops, restaurants, a school, and community facilities, and is known for the Nagambie Lakes recreational reserve on the Goulburn River.
 Shepparton (roughly 40 kilometres to the north) offers comprehensive regional services.
 A private vehicle is essential as no public transport serves Graytown.

-Graytown falls under postcode 3608 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Euroa (Northern Victoria) electorate.
+Graytown falls under postcode 3608 and is governed by the Strathbogie Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Euroa (Northern Victoria) electorate.

 Location